 Note: the Gribble Barn has appeared in a nationally distributed coffee-table book called "This Old Barn," published by Country Books in 1996.
 See the Barn on page 39, and note that its location is mis-labelled (the Editor promises to fix this if the book is reprinted).

 The barn was built on the 640 acre Gribble Homestead in 1907, replacing an earlier version dating from 1850.
-The barn is very large, approximately 42 feet by 65 feet, with a cathederal-like interior inhabited by bats and owls.
-Gribble Creek runs by its NW corner.
+The barn was very large, approximately 42 feet by 65 feet, with two-story high, cathederal-like interior that was a secure home of bats and owls.
+Gribble Creek ran by its NW corner.
 Its massive timbers were milled at the nearby Yoder Mill, which to this day is a Yoder family custom timber mill whose owners are related to the Gribbles.

 See historic 1905 photograph of the Gribbles who built the Gribble Barn!

-Many believe that this Barn should merit a National Historic Registry designation, or at least a County "Historical Landmark" status.
-It does have a current "SHPO" number (#1984) with Clackamas County, which is a solid starting point for further efforts.
+Many believed that this Barn should merit a National Historic Registry designation, or at least a County "Historical Landmark" status.
+It did have a current "SHPO" number (#1984) with Clackamas County, which was a solid starting point for further efforts that never materialized.

 The Barn's now-famous painted logo of the "Flying Double A" dates from 1986, when representatives of Mark Coppos Films in Los Angeles struck a deal with owner Iola Bowers, and agreed to the painting of the logo for a Burger King national ad.
 Three Portland sign painters were hired, one of whom now lives in Pennslyvania.
 That's "Frank," and he is is strong in his statements that the Barn ought to be saved.
 Below are two of his pictures from that Memorial Day weekend in 1986 when the painting happened!